dbrizard/elwaspatid/paper/paper.md

 # Functionality

-The underlying equations are derived from [@bacon_numerical_1993], with a formulation in force and velocity.
+The underlying equations used in `elwaspatid` are derived from [@bacon_numerical_1993], with a formulation in force and velocity.
 The rods are discretized -between nodes- into segments, each segment is supposed to have a constant impedance.
-The length of each segments is chosen so that the transit time of the elastic wave in all the segments is identical, which enables the use of the method of characteristics.
+The length of each segment is chosen so that the transit time of the elastic wave in all the segments is identical, which enables the use of the method of characteristics.

 Force and velocity are computed at the nodes, the displacement is then deduced